 PET filament is a great filament to use for 3D printing.
-It has the same strength as ABS but it is as easy to use as PLA.
+It has the same strength as ABS filament but it is as easy to use as PLA filament.
 It is waterproof and is safe to use for food.

 3D printing is a fun activity where you can design different objects and then print them.
-It is now very accessible for many of us to do 3D printing at home because 3D printers are becoming widely available for hobbyists and professionals alike.
+It is now very accessible because 3D printers are becoming widely available for hobbyists and professionals alike.

-There are many types of 3D filaments for printing.
-One particular filament that performs well and prints excellently is the PET filament.
-Get to know its properties and features so that you will know if this is the filament you are looking for to use in your 3D printing projects.
+There are many types of 3D filaments and one that performs excellently is PET.
+Get to know its properties and features so that you will know if this is the filament you are looking for to use in your next 3D printing projects.

 What is PET Filament?